thotadivya/Library-Managament-System/README.md

 # Library-Managament-System

-Library Management System (Java, Swing, MySQL)
-Project Overview
+# Project Overview
 This Library Management System (LMS) is a simple Java-based application built using Swing for the Graphical User Interface (GUI) and MySQL as the database.
 It is designed to manage library operations such as adding new books, adding new borrowers, borrowing books, returning books, searching for books, and viewing the borrowing history.
 The system is modular, with each responsibility divided into separate classes for better organization and maintenance.

-Features
+# Features
-Add New Book:
+# Add New Book:

 Allows the librarian to add a new book to the system by entering the book's ISBN, title, author, genre, and publication year.
 The book is stored in the books table in the MySQL database.
-Add New Borrower:
+# Add New Borrower:

 Allows the librarian to add a new borrower by entering the borrower's name, email, and contact number.
 The borrower is stored in the borrowers table in the MySQL database.
-Borrow a Book:
+# Borrow a Book:

 A borrower can borrow a book by providing their borrower ID and the ISBN of the book.
 Before borrowing, the system checks the book_copies table to ensure the book is available for borrowing.
 A new borrowing transaction is created in the borrowing_transactions table, and the availability of the book is updated.
-Return a Book:
+# Return a Book:

 The borrower can return a book by entering the transaction ID.
 The system updates the return date in the borrowing_transactions table and marks the book as available in the book_copies table.
-Search for Books:
+# Search for Books:

 Allows the librarian or borrower to search for books by entering keywords such as title, author, genre, or publication year.
 The system retrieves matching books from the books table and displays their availability status.
-View Borrowing History:
+# View Borrowing History:

 Allows the librarian or borrower to view the borrowing history for a specific borrower ID.
 Displays details such as ISBN, borrowing date, and return date (if returned).
-Technologies Used
+# Technologies Used
 Java: Core programming language for building the application logic and GUI.
 Swing: Java framework used for building desktop GUI components such as buttons, text fields, and panels.
 JDBC (Java Database Connectivity): API used to interact with the MySQL database and execute SQL queries.
 MySQL: Relational database that stores data about books, borrowers, and borrowing transactions.
 SQL: Used to perform CRUD (Create, Read, Update, Delete) operations on the MySQL database.
-Database Design
+# Database Design
 The application uses a MySQL database with the following tables:

 books: